 “Make your own Bible.
 Select and collect all the words and sentences that in all your readings have been to you like the blast of a trumpet.” ― Ralph Waldo Emerson

 Some call it a book of shadows because it contains all your inner hidden thoughts.
 Your handwriting reveals your modes and emotions.
 You will probably fill several of these and use them as a troubleshooting tool.

 “I believe in intuition and inspiration.
 Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution.
 It is, strictly speaking, a real factor in scientific research.” ― Albert Einstein (2)

 Your spiritual development will differ in speed and trajectory.
 Sometimes you will leap ahead; other times, you will plateau.
-We often overlook the patterns and trends unless we keep a record of our thoughts.
+We often overlook the patterns and trends unless we record our thoughts.
 That’s why your journal is your best coach.
-Your journal will help you to spot any roadblocks as well as pointing out your incremental growth.
+Your journal will help you spot any roadblocks and point out your incremental growth.
 A journal is a place where you can see subtle changes.
 It helps you spot the roadblocks.

 If you are ready to take a deeper dive into the psyche, you can use your notebook with automatic writing techniques.

 Assess your resources—Research the spiritual teachers and sources close to you.
 Find out which provides quality instruction in the above list of processes.
 Then check out their reputation and validity.

 Use unbiased resources that have first-hand knowledge about the teacher or organization.
 Don’t get sidetracked by the most trendy thing.
 You want concrete tools and techniques that you can use to forge a spiritual path.
 Build a spiritual explorer guidebook of your own.